dada00321/footprint_ruler/README.md

 Estimate the foot size given two views of a foot, basically using traditional image processing techniques.

-## 📌 Result: A footprint image with a bounding box and an estimated size of a foot
+## 📌 Result: A footprint image with a bounding box and an estimated size
 ![(3)_footprint image](https://user-images.githubusercontent.com/40861818/236153429-605fcb65-a3ae-485e-a584-802c05aa1ac5.jpg)

 ## 📌 Image Processing Architecture